 Bridgewater State created the SEF to provide financial assistance to students experiencing hardships related to COVID-19.

 “We witnessed the dire impact of the pandemic in our communities and with our students,” said Dr. Irina Seceleanu, associate professor of Mathematics.
 “We generally support our students in many different ways, and this was another way we could be there for them.”

 The BSU Falmouth Road Race Team is also supporting the SEF.
 Made up of faculty, staff, students and alumni, the group is working together to raise $20,000 to add to the fund.

 Falmouth Road Race is an annual tradition for many New Englanders.
-This year, because of coronavirus, the seven-mile race had to be cancelled physically but runners were invited to participate virtually.
+This year, because of coronavirus, the seven-mile race had to be canceled physically but runners were invited to participate virtually.

 The official date of the race is August 16.

 “With the virtual race we are able to run any seven-mile course we choose.
 While we can’t run as a team, we can run individually,” said Nicole West who works as a program coordinator in the BSU Children’s Physical Development Clinic.

 The BSU Falmouth Road Race team made the decision to support the SEF this year because they recognized students are experiencing financial hardships because of the coronavirus.